By:

 We are in a busy world – a zone where days and nights are intervened together through global economics and dynamic time zones.
 Work and recreation are no longer time-bound, extending through long nights.

-Façade also can be a communicative tool as pioneered from the famous “Times Square” of New York, where lights & façades are also informative and communicative.
+Façade also can be a communicative tool as pioneered by the famous “Times Square” of New York, where lights & façades are also informative and communicative.

 In short, façades are also a great advertising tool.
 The changes in the industry are rapid and I’m sure that the emerging possibilities will be mind-blowing.